bruderstein/npppm3/README.md

 ### File Validation

-A copy step can optionally validate that a file is what is a known file.
+A copy step can optionally validate that a file is a known file.
 This is done generally for any executable code, DLLs for example.
 The MD5 hash of the file being copied is validated against a known list of "good" hashes on the server.
 This is done at the point of copying the file.